Apathy: The SMS Killer

 Overcoming Apathy Takes Work

 Overcoming apathy is not an easy task.
 It requires a tremendous amount of work by a safety manager – especially if the source of apathy is from management.

 The safety manager will not only have to constantly find new ways of engaging employees and incorporating them into the implementation of the SMS program, he/she will have to do that in addition to all of the other responsibilities, such as managing issues, attending training, etc.

-While I mention from time to time my support of safety surveys, using them is fantastic way to assess how involved employees are and feel about their SMS program.
+While I mention from time to time my support of safety surveys, using them is a fantastic way to assess how involved employees are and feel about their SMS program.
 Safety newsletters and safety articles are also used to promote your safety program.